t3-innovation-network/dcw/README.md

 # LCW App - general info

 ## Privacy Policy
-This Privacy Policy explains how Learner Credential Wallet collects, uses, and processes personal information about our learners.
+This Privacy Policy explains how T3 Digital Credential Wallet collects, uses, and processes personal information about our learners.

 ### What Personal Information We Collect